 It is essential that all car wash managers give their employees the training and motivation necessary to help them reach their full sales and customer service potential and up to you to ensure your car wash’s employees have the training they need to reach their full sales potential.
 The following ten principles are a great place to start.

-It isn't enough to be treat every customer as just a customer.
-Instead, employees need to be willing to treat customers as unique individuals, open to connecting with them on a personal level.
+It isn't enough to treat every customer as just a customer.
+Instead, employees need to be willing to treat customers as unique individuals and open to connecting with them personally.

 We’ve all felt the magnetic pull of a smiling, cheerful person.
-It’s infectious and it can help relax customers and create a more positive impression surrounding your wash.
-While everyone does have their bad days, employees should be able to rise above personal issues and remember that smiling can make a huge difference for their own mood as well!
+It’s infectious, and it can help relax customers and create a more positive impression surrounding your wash.
+While everyone has bad days, employees should be able to rise above personal issues and remember that smiling can make a huge difference in their own mood as well!

 Offer Eye Contact

-Human beings instinctively recognize eye contact and customers feel more connected and engaged when it is offered.
-Train employees to look visitors the eyes when they’re speaking and pair the habit with a smile.
+Human beings instinctively recognize eye contact, and customers feel more connected and engaged when it is offered.
+Train employees to look visitors in the eyes when they’re speaking and pair the habit with a smile.

 A warm, friendly greeting each visit goes a long way in building trust and loyalty with your customers.
-Ask your employees to practice making casual, cheerful conversation with one another and do your best to help them maintain this attitude during their time at work.
+Ask your employees to practice making casual, cheerful conversation with one another and do your best to help them maintain this attitude at work.

 It’s important that your employees, like your wash, are presentable, clean, and professional.
-Your employees’ appearance is a reflection of your car wash business overall, so encourage them to maintain a clean, tidy appearance, wear the staff uniform, and tuck in shirts.
+Your employees’ appearance reflects your car wash business overall, so encourage them to maintain a clean, tidy appearance, wear the staff uniform, and tuck in shirts.

 Enthusiasm and excitement are highly contagious.
 If you want your customers to be excited about your wash services, your employees need to be excited about them first.
 You can help your employees show enthusiasm by fostering a fun, cheerful work environment.
 Hiring employees with naturally enthusiastic personalities will help!